 * Click here for rating key

 Al Forno Restaurant Restaurant Review: Chef-owners Johanne Killeen and George Germon create artfully simple and cerebral renditions of food rooted in the various regional cuisines of Italy and Southern France, re-crafted to integrate the products of New England farms and waters.
 Diners weather a sometimes-brutal wait (the restaurant has a no-reserving policy) to sample food that is austere in conception, pure in taste and admirable in its preservation of culinary roots.
 Familiarity, not change, is the calling card.
-Pissalidière is a classic Provençal tart marrying onions, olives and black anchovies; here it's grilled (the kitchen's signature technique) to cracker-crunchiness.
+Pissalidière is a savory Provençal tart marrying onions, olives and black anchovies; here it's grilled (the kitchen's signature technique) to cracker-crunchiness.
 Sausages are roasted, Tuscan-style, and trattoria-hearty with grapes and mashed potatoes.
 Al dente rigatoni serve as generous vessels for veal Bolognese, with Parmigiano-Reggiano pushing the flavor of diced vegetables to the background.
-Grilled pizzas are another highlight, their crusts faintly sweet and finished with fresh, well-seasoned toppings.
+Grilled pizzas, invented here, are another highlight, their crusts faintly sweet and finished with fresh, well-seasoned toppings.
 Want to skip the wait?
 Order at the bar, where the full menu is served.
 Don't forget to choose your dessert first --- all are made to order.
 We suggest the apple crisp tart.
-What we respect most about Al Forno is the attention to detail; dining feels casual but comes with all the perks of the Big Picture: a great wine list, well-schooled servers and a menu without weakness.
+What we respect most about Al Forno is the attention to detail; dining feels casual, but comes with all the perks of the Big Picture: a great wine list, well-schooled servers and a menu without weakness.